omad/damo-rush/readme.md

 The dinosaur theme, used as a mean to differentiate multiple deck, has been chosen quite arbitrary because dinosaur are cool!

-# Limitation known
-The size of the input svg in the repo and some constant in the code are specificaly chosen and hardcoded, as the generated image will be printed on a specific sized card.

-I aim to use [printerstudio](https://www.printerstudio.com) for this, with the 'bridge' size card.

-I didn't reuse/code a solver as I feel that having the solution printed on the back of the card is pretty useless.
-This also free the place and allow me to print twice more problems per deck !

-The puzzle who require more than 12 car (rare) or more than 4 truck (I haven't looked if it is even possible in the database) are dismissed as they are not playable with the physical game.

-The database, and thus, the puzzles generated can contains up to two 'wall' cells: a 1x1 blocker that cannot move.
-Those are not dismissed as that would trim a lot of interresting puzzle and I think they are quite easy to DIY...

 # Usage
 ## Dependancy installation
 ```sh